Sunset Boat Tour with Tapas, Open Bar and Water Sports

 Landmarks & Architecture

-Maranello Ferrari Museum Entrance Ticket USD 32 combines historic façades with modern silhouettes.
+Sunset Boat Tour with Tapas, Open Bar and Water Sports USD 82 combines historic façades with modern silhouettes.
 Prominent squares, monuments, and skyline viewpoints help orient your footsteps across the city.

 Architectural walks reveal different eras side by side, while guided tours unpack details you might otherwise miss, from craftsmanship to city-planning decisions.